cmars/onionpipe/README.md

 functionality.

 Otherwise, donate to the Tor project with your dollar, or by hosting honest proxies and exit nodes.
-If you like and use this project, it only further proves the point that Tor is essential public infrastructure that benefits us all and needs our support.
+If you like and use this project, support the public infrastructure that benefits us all.